Husky men’s basketball team gets a midseason addition in three-star point guard Dominiq Penn

 “I feel like right now is a great opportunity for me to get better during COVID because everything is limited because of the virus,” Penn said.
 “But, if I am on campus then I can be in the gym working on my game every day with college guys and get a great feel for everything, get a head start and get a head start on classes as well.

-“I feel like now is a great time for me to be in school and get used to the system and all of that and it’s also a free year as well.”
+“I feel like now is a great time for me to be in school and get used to the system and all of that, and it’s also a free year as well.”

-Penn joins UW’s 2020 recruiting class that includes Erik Stevenson, Cole Bajema and Pryor.
+Penn joins UW’s 2020 recruiting class that also includes Erik Stevenson, Cole Bajema and Pryor.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.